WilkMat3/SET09102_Personal_Portfolio/week5_documentation.md

 On the [Figure 5](#Figure_5) in the *CancelButton_Clicked* there is a comment before *await Navigation.PopAsync();* which seems reduntant as the function call is simple and the method name is descriptive.
 This means that the comments states the obvious and it is not required for anything.
 The version of this code witout a comment can be seen on the [Figure 11](#Figure_11).

 ### Extracting Method to improve code readability
 On the [Figure 16](#Figure_16) I have introduced a new class which also contribiuted toward removing comments from the code within the *SaveButton_Clicked* method.
-The[Figure 17](#Figure_17) shows how adding a call with a descriptive function name makes the comment describing functionality redundant.
+The [Figure 17](#Figure_17) shows how adding a call with a descriptive function name makes the comment describing functionality redundant.

 ## References